🌘 ahh.txt đŸ‘»

 My lab partner who sits at the bench next to mine visited me every day.
 She shared her lecture notes and we talked about math.
 I have no idea how she knew to find me.
 She asked if I had a pet or plants that needed to be watered, I said yes, my misfits.
 I gave her the key, I didn’t think about the mess at the time.

 My leg felt very odd trying to hobble up the stairs, I could barely do it.
 Rui put my arm around her neck and wrapped her arm across my back putting her hand flat just above my waist, pressing the bottom of my ribs.
 At first the coordination was awkward but we found a rhythm by the third step.
 I had to put a lot of weight on her back with each step but her small shoulders were very strong.
-Half way up I needed to rest, and put my head on her shoulder.
+Half way up I needed to rest.
+We stopped and I put my head on her shoulder.
 I felt safe.
 I didn’t want her to leave.

 Walking into the kitchen, I did not know what to expect, but it was clean almost like nothing happened, except a slight hint of a strong cleaner.
 An odorless almost too fresh smell of really clean.
 The knife was missing from the block.
 Rui explained that the landlord hired a cleaning service for me.

 The maranta was starting to sprout another leaf and somehow the basil seemed happier.
 The ficus in its 40L pot might not have actually noticed I was gone.
 Rui fed me a bento from the fridge.
 She rolled out another futon next to mine on the tatami and we sat up and talked for a while.
-Her real name is RuƬxī, she is here to study too.
+Her real name is RuÏxī, she is here to study too.
 I wonder if she is also running away from something.
 As I was getting drowsy she told me to wake her if I needed any help.
 I cried quietly making little damp spots on my pillow, and fell asleep watching her read a book, trusting the occasional rustle of pages after I closed my eyes.
 In the morning when I woke up she was still sleeping so I read a book, and wrote in you.

-šŸœ May 26, 2025
+🍜 May 26, 2025

 Tonight after we ate dinner and sat for a while talking, Rui told me that she had arranged something for me.
 She knows I need to wander at night but cannot because of my leg, not yet anyways.
 I am still so weak from being in hospital, and they say that the scar tissue will take months or even years to get all the way better.
 The stitches only fell out yesterday.